 Todd J. Slotkin has served as a Director of CBIZ since September 2003, when he was elected as an independent director.
 Mr. Slotkin is President & COO of KMP Music LLC, a music publishing firm.
-He is also currently a Senior Advisor at Alvarez & Marsal, and between 2014 and 2020 he served as the Global Business Head of Alvarez & Marsal's Asset Management Services.
+He was a Senior Advisor at Alvarez & Marsal from 2020 to 2021, and between 2014 and 2020 he served as the Global Business Head of Alvarez & Marsal's Asset Management Services.
 Mr. Slotkin is also an independent director of the Apollo Closed End Fund Complex (Apollo Floating Rate Fund, Apollo Tactical Income Fund).
 In 2011, Mr. Slotkin was appointed the Managing Partner of Newton Pointe LLC, an advisory firm, a position he also held during the period 2007-2008.
 Mr. Slotkin served on the Board of Martha Stewart Living Omnimedia from 2008 to 2012, and was head of its Audit Committee and Special Committee.
 Between 2008 and 2010, Mr. Slotkin was a Senior Managing Director of Irving Place Capital.
 From 2006 to 2007 Mr. Slotkin served as a Managing Director of Natixis Capital Markets.
 From 1992 to 2006, Mr. Slotkin served as a SVP (1992-1998) and EVP and Chief Financial Officer (1998-2006) of MacAndrews & Forbes Holdings Inc. Additionally, he was the Executive Vice President and Chief Financial Officer of publicly owned M&F Worldwide (1998-2006).
 Prior to 1992, Mr. Slotkin spent 17 years with Citigroup, ultimately serving as Senior Managing Director and Senior Credit Officer.
 He was the Global Head of Citigroup's Leveraged Capital Group.
 Mr. Slotkin is a co-founder of the Food Allergy Research & Education, Inc., formerly known as the Food Allergy Initiative.

 A. Haag Sherman has served as a Director of CBIZ since August 2020, when he was elected as an independent director.
 Mr. Sherman has served as the Chief Executive Officer and a director of Tectonic Financial, Inc. (and its predecessor), a banking and financial holding company with a preferred stock quoted on Nasdaq Global Markets, since February 2015.
 Prior thereto, Mr. Sherman co-founded Salient Partners, LP, a Houston-based investment firm, in 2002 and served in various executive positions, including Chief Executive Officer and Chief Investment Officer, through October 2011.
 In addition, he previously served as an executive officer and partner of The Redstone Companies from 1998 to 2002 where he, among other things, managed a private equity portfolio.
 Mr. Sherman has served as a director of Hilltop Holdings, Inc. since its acquisition of PlainsCapital Corporation in November 2012.
 He previously served as a director of PlainsCapital from September 2009 to November 2012.
-He previously served as a member of the board of directors of Salient MLP & Energy Infrastructure Fund, Blue Dolphin Energy Company, Miller Energy Resources, Inc. and ZaZa Energy Corp.
 Mr. Sherman has served as an adjunct professor of law at The University of Texas School of Law.
 Mr. Sherman previously practiced corporate law at Akin Gump Strauss Hauer & Feld LLP from 1992 to 1996 and was an auditor at Price Waterhouse, a public accounting firm, from 1988 to 1989.
 Mr. Sherman is an attorney and certified public accountant.